Halloween-themed treats.

 • Ensures we have an adequate supply of pronoun stickers.

-Contact our co-op’s Administrative Assistant(s) with requests for replacement name badges or concerns about the condition or accuracy of PHS signage and Onsite Volunteer station resources for volunteers.
+Contact our co-op’s Printing and Lamination volunteer with requests for replacement name badges or concerns about the condition or accuracy of PHS signage and Onsite Volunteer station resources for volunteers.

 1. The duties of this role can be shared among a team of people.